Peter-32/scrapy2/README.md

 scrapy2
 ==============================

-A spider searches over 400 pages on a video game wiki.
-Count the number of different types of enemies in each location, and output the results in a text file.
+Searches 400 wiki pages for a video game.

+Counts the number of types of enemies in each location.

+The output is saved in data/processed/output.txt.

+The python files are src/main/1.launch_spiders and src/main/2.analyze_html.

+Six pages are manually pulled and placed in src/main/manual_html.

 Project Organization
 ------------